Do you have a dog who licks their paws excessively?

 - How long does the behavior continue?

-- Does your dog lick his paws in the spring, or has it continued for an extended period?
+- Does your dog only lick their paws during a specific time of year, or has it continued for an extended period?

 - Is there a rash or redness in the area?

-- Do bleeding, swelling, or odor accompany the licking?
+- Is there any bleeding, swelling, or odor in the area where your dog has been licking?

 If you notice your dog licking suddenly or focusing on one paw, examine the paws to determine if there is a cut, torn nail, or growth on the paw.
 You should also look between your dog’s paw pads where stones, thorns, splinters, and ice balls can become stuck.